TCJohnson1/password_pro_api/README.md

 ## Features
 * Multiple page application using react router.
-* Make calls to the api in order to disply the destinations
 * Using POstgreSQL to store entries that are added on the new accounts list.